Waleedprw22/Work_Public/sentiment-analysis/READ.md

+## Sentiment Analysis Project

+### Overview
-Using the source code from https://techvidvan.com/tutorials/python-sentiment-analysis/, I have implemented a wide variety of changes.
-One big change I implemented was that
+Using the source code from https://techvidvan.com/tutorials/python-sentiment-analysis/, I have implemented a wide variety of changes to perform Sentiment Analysis on airline tweets.
+One significant modification I made was transforming the problem from binary classification to multi-label classification.
+Initially, the source code only handled "Positive" or "Negative" labels, but I adjusted the data preprocessing to retain neutral sentiments as well.
+I used factorization and one-hot encoding to transform the sentiment labels into binary vectors for the multi-label classification task.

-I turned the problem from a binary classification one to a multi label classification problem.
-Initially, the source code would take in data labeled as "Positive" or "Negative" and train a text classifying model.
-I decided to adjust the data pre-processing chunk of code so that I can keep the neutral sentiments.
-The factorizing part stayed the same but I used one hot encoding to transform the integer values for the labels into binary vectors.
-I also turned the model into a function so that I can conduct hyper tuning of the parameters.
-I adjusted the dense layer to have 3 neurons instead of one as I will have 3 outcomes: Positive, Negative or Neutral.
-I also had to change the activation function to categorial_cross_entropy as I am dealing with multi label classification.
-The accuracy decreased from .96 to around .84 or so.
-I then made an algoritm that can iterate through different hyper-parameters and find those that provide the highest accuracy and to retain those.
-I also played around with the epoch values and realized if I increase it a bit, I can push the training accuracies to near .9 and val acuracies near .85.
-I then made an implementation that randomly generates 100 test sentences and test the model with it, providing the user with test accuracies as well.
-If I had access to GPUs, I would spend more time trying to optimize the model.
+### Data Preprocessing
+During data preprocessing, the sentiment labels were factorized to numerical form, and then one-hot encoding was applied to represent them as binary vectors.
+This allowed us to consider "Positive," "Negative," and "Neutral" sentiments as separate classes for the LSTM model.

+### Model Architecture
+The LSTM neural network was chosen for sentiment classification, which was transformed into a function to enable hyperparameter tuning.
+The model consists of an Embedding layer, SpatialDropout1D layer, LSTM layer with adjustable hyperparameters (units and dropout rate), and a Dense output layer with three neurons corresponding to the three sentiment classes (Positive, Negative, and Neutral).
+The activation function for the output layer was changed to categorical_crossentropy to accommodate multi-label classification.

+### Hyperparameter Tuning
+To find the best combination of hyperparameters for the LSTM model, a RandomizedSearchCV approach was implemented.
+The hyperparameter search space includes 'units' and 'dropout_rate.'
+The algorithm iterated through various combinations and retained the hyperparameters with the highest accuracy on the validation set.

+### Training the Model
+The model was trained with the best hyperparameters obtained from RandomizedSearchCV.
+The training process was conducted over five epochs, and adjustments to the epoch values were made to achieve higher training and validation accuracies (around 0.9 and 0.85, respectively).

+### Sentiment Prediction
+To evaluate the model, I generated 100 random test sentences with either positive or negative sentiments.
+The model was tested on these sentences, and the accuracy of the predictions was calculated and displayed.
+Prior to adjusting the model to multi-label classification, the accuracy of the model's performance on test data was .89.

+### Results and Conclusion
+With the multi-label classification setup and hyperparameter tuning, the sentiment analysis project achieved a test accuracy of approximately 0.84, demonstrating the effectiveness of the LSTM neural network in handling multi-label sentiment classification tasks.
+While GPUs could potentially improve model optimization, the current implementation showcases a practical application of machine learning in analyzing customer sentiments towards airline services.

+In conclusion, the sentiment analysis project successfully adapted the source code to handle multi-label classification and utilized hyperparameter tuning for enhanced accuracy.
+Further improvements could be explored with larger and more diverse datasets, as well as additional optimization techniques with GPU support.

+---